AndreaLonghitano/DatabaseProject/README.md

+# Database Final Project
-This is the development of a project.
+This is a project developed for the Database course of my Bachelor Degree in Computer Science.
+In the development, it was used:
+- HTML
+- SQL Database
+- Javascript
+- JQuery
+- Ajax
+- Bootstrap